 We really enjoyed our stay.
 The staff was extremely friendly and helpful, and the inn was perfectly cozy.
 If you stay here, spend some time in the lobby, where a roaring fire greets you on cold days and fresh baked cookies are waiting regularly.

 Don’t forget to pack these items for your trip to Maine!

 - Good footwear, like sturdy boots.
 This is especially important in the colder months, or if you want to do some serious walking around in the outdoors.
 Plus, you’ll look very Maine-stylish with the right footwear.
 PS: Don’t forget the right socks.

 - Maine is all about LAYERS.
-A windbreaker or waterproof jacket.
+A windbreaker or waterproof jacket will do just fine.
 Whether you’ll be boating or camping, the temperatures can drop quickly in Maine, even in the summertime.
 Be prepared with the right garments, and you’ll feel great in any weather!
 REI has some ideal sweatshirt options that are also pretty cute!

 - Going camping?
 Grab a tent and sleeping bags, plus other essential camping gear.

 Our stay in Bar Harbor was in partnership with Visit Maine.
 Our accommodations and select activities were provided courtesy of Visit Maine & partners.
 As always, all opinions are our own and reflect our true experience.